strayfade/website/posts/FeedForward.md

 At this point, it's worth talking about how feed-forward neural networks actually function.

-There are two steps in using a feed-forward neural network, and the first one is actually training the network.
-"Training" the network involves the following steps:
+"Training" our neural network involves the following steps:

  1. Create an array of neural networks
  2. Slightly randomize the weights and biases in the network (performed using the `Mutate()` function)